2022 New Orleans Artist-in-Residence

 Unfortunately, if you have been a previous Joan Mitchell Center artist-in-residence, you are not eligible to apply for the 2022 application cycle, since we are prioritizing opportunities for artists who have not yet participated.
 Past artists-in-residence are encouraged to join us at events, which we hope to resume in 2022.

-We anticipate informing artists of their residency award by mid-February 2021.
-If awarded a 2021 residency, we ask that you keep your residency award confidential between yourself, your partner(s), and/or your collaborator(s) until we publicly announce the entire group of 2021 New Orleans Studio Program Artists-in-Residence.
+We anticipate informing artists of their residency award by December 2021.
+If awarded a 2022 residency, we ask that you keep your residency award confidential between yourself, your partner(s), and/or your collaborator(s) until we publicly announce the entire group of 2022 Artists-in-Residence.

 Can I pick the studio I want?

-No, studio spaces are assigned based on each artists’ specific needs, including the scale and type of work being made, in relation to the final group of artists selected for each cycle (spring and fall).
-We are rarely able to accommodate room changes.
+No. Studio spaces are assigned based on each artists’ specific needs, including the scale and type of work being made, in relation to the final group of artists selected for each cycle.

 Can I play music or videos in my studio?

-You will need to bring all professional art materials and/or specialized equipment that are part of your studio practice.
+You will need to bring all art materials and specialized equipment (if relevant) that are part of your studio practice.
 Each artist will be provided a private studio space equipped with a worktable, stool, shelves, ample natural and artificial lighting, and a comfortable chair.
-Our facilities are also equipped with a shared Digital Media Lab and tool inventory.
-If specific equipment is needed to facilitate a project, Joan Mitchell Center staff will assist you with coordinating resources and/or partnering with local organizations.
+Our facilities are also equipped with shared digital media resources and tool inventory.
+If specific equipment is needed to facilitate a project, Joan Mitchell Center staff will assist you with coordinating resources and/or partnering with local organizations, when possible.
 Please make a note on your application of anything you anticipate needing while in residence.

 Yes, the Center strives to be an inclusive and welcoming gathering place for artists and guests.
-With that in mind, we are continually working on accessibility at the Center for disabled artists.
-All Center buildings have ADA accessible entry and exit points as well as bathrooms.
+With that in mind, we are working to increase accessibility at the Center.
+All buildings on campus have ADA-accessible entry and exit points as well as bathrooms.
 The staff is ready to work with each artist to ensure accessibility on our campus and in our program.
-There will be an opportunity to discuss in detail during the intake process, once an artist has been accepted into the program.
+Once an artist has been accepted into the program, there will be an opportunity to discuss accessibility considerations in detail during the intake process.

-The Center welcomes ADA trained service animals, but we would appreciate advance notice to determine if allergies exist within the cohort and how best to accommodate all, including any needs of the animal.
-While ADA trained service animals are welcome on campus, pets are not permitted and support animals may require further documentation and advance permission.
-In such a case please contact us.
+The Center welcomes ADA-trained service animals, but we would appreciate advance notice to determine if allergies exist within the cohort and how best to accommodate all, including any needs of the animal.
+While ADA-trained service animals are welcome on campus, pets are not permitted.
+Service animals must be up to date with flea/tick/heartworm medication and vaccinations (rabies, etc.)

-Feel free to reach out to us with any further questions.
+You are encouraged to reach out to us with any further questions: firstname.lastname@example.org.